-Bit 0/Alarm Flag (AF).
+Bit 0: Alarm Flag (AF).
 A logic 1 in the AF bit indicates that the WD/ALM counter reached 0.
 If INTCN is set to a 1, and WD/ALM is set to 0 and AIE is set to 1, the SQW/INT pin goes low and stays low until AF is cleared.
 AF is cleared when written to logic 0.
 This bit can only be written to logic 0.
 Attempting to write logic 1 leaves the value unchanged.
 If INTCN and WD/ALM are set to 1 and the AIE is set to 1, the SQW/INT pin pulses low for 250ms when the WD/ALM counter reaches 0 and sets AF = 1.
 At the completion of the 250ms pulse, the DS1371 clears the AF bit to a 0.
 If the 250ms pulse is active, writing AF to a 0 does not truncate the pulse.

-2-Wire Serial Interface
+2C Serial Interface

-The DS1371 supports a bidirectional 2-wire bus and data transmission protocol.
+The DS1371 supports a bidirectional I2C bus and data transmission protocol.
 A device that sends data onto the bus is defined as a transmitter and a device receiving data as a receiver.
 The device that controls the message is called a "master."
 The devices that are controlled by the master are "slaves."
 The bus must be controlled by a master device that generates the serial clock (SCL), controls the bus access, and generates the START and STOP conditions.
-The DS1371 operates as a slave on the 2-wire bus.
+The DS1371 operates as a slave on the I2C bus.
+Within the I2C bus specifications a standard mode (100kHz clock rate) and a fast mode (400kHz clock rate) are defined.
+The DS1371 works in both modes.
 Connections to the bus are made through the open-drain I/O lines SDA and SCL.

-The following bus protocol has been defined (Figure 5):
+The following bus protocol has been defined (Figure 4):